Leeon123/waf/README.md

 ## Function
 - **Anti-cc**
   - Limit the connections per ip
-  - Limit the requests per connection
+  - Limit the packets per connection
-  - Limit the requests per second of every ip
+  - Limit the packets per second of every ip
 - **Block IP system**
   - Auto block ip trigger the limitation
   - ~~Unblock all ip every 30 second(might be change)~~
   - Unban the blocked ip until you want
 - **Check validity of request**
-  - Unfinished
+  - Under development
 - **Block injection**
   - Unfinished
 - **Filter the sensitive url**
   - Unfinished
+- **Log system**
+  - Under development

 ## Usage
-You can change the setting below:
+You can change the setting:
 ```
 	// You can edit this
 	waf_port                 = "0.0.0.0:80"     //your waf address